develop-me/bootcamp--week-05--tooling/challenges/03/06-minify-js.md

 - `uglify()` - from [gulp-uglify-es](https://www.npmjs.com/package/gulp-uglify-es) package to minify
 - `dest()` - save file(s) to destination

+*Note: you may need to install some new packages.*

-*Note: I've linked the package name to the documentation about its usage, you may need to refer to this if you have problems*
+*I've linked the package name to the documentation about its usage, you may need to refer to this if you have problems*

 ## Useful `gulp.src()` path tips